zeromq/rfc/37/README.md

 The NULL mechanism implements no authentication and no confidentiality.
 The NULL mechanism SHOULD NOT be used on public infrastructure without transport-level security (e.g. over a VPN).

+When a peer uses the NULL security mechanism, the as-server field MUST be zero.
+The peer that binds SHALL be the server, and connecting peer SHALL be the client.

 To complete a NULL security handshake, the client SHALL send a READY command and then wait for a READY command in reply.
 The server SHOULD parse, and MAY validate the READY command.
 If there is no error, it MUST send a READY command in reply.
 Either or both peer MAY choose to close the connection if validation failed.
 A peer MAY start to send messages immediately after completing its handshake, that is, having both sent and received a READY command.

-When a peer uses the NULL security mechanism, the as-server field MUST be zero.
 The following ABNF grammar defines the NULL security handshake:

 ```
 null = ready *message | error